Shadows

 Shadow Maps

-The most common way to rasterize shadows is with shadow maps, which are textures that contain depth data from the point of view of a light source.
-A shadow map can be created by rendering the scene to a framebuffer with a depth attachment from the point of view of the light source.
+The most common way to render shadows is with shadow maps, which are textures that contain depth data from the point of view of a light source.
+A shadow map can be created by rendering a scene to a framebuffer with a depth attachment from the point of view of the light source.
 The fragment's depth is stored in the first (r) channel of the depth texture.

 Any surface that falls within the frustum of the projection but has a lower depth value than the shadow map at that position is in shadow.
-For example:

 #version 300 es

-precision highp float;
+precision mediump float;

 in vec2 v_texcoord;

-in vec4 v_projectedTexcoord;
+in vec4 v_projTexcoord;

 uniform vec4 u_color;